alexandersandberg/alexandersandberg.com/Content/now.md

 layout: page
 description: What I’m up to right now.
 publishedAt: 2018-11-14
-updatedAt: 2024-04-07
+updatedAt: 2024-07-28
 ---

-## Reworking this website

-I just finished redoing this website.
-It’s now generated using a custom static website generator that I built myself with Swift.
-Everything from design to content to hosting is also quite a bit simpler.
-I love simple things.

-## Working on Balance 2.0
+## Balance 2.0

-I’m working on a complete redesign and rewrite of Balance that will hopefully launch sometime later this year.

-## Launching Composer iOS

-After a few months of hard work, we’re getting close to releasing the first version of the [Composer iOS](https://www.composer.trade/ios) app to the App Store.
+I’m making good progress on the complete redesign and rewrite of Balance.
+I might start sharing some more detailed progress updates publicly soon, although I don’t know where (see next point).

 ## Phasing out social media

 I’ve felt distracted by social media lately.
 I want to figure out a way to move all my online interactions to email (because I love email).
 I’m just not sure yet how to do this without losing the ability to meet new people online.

+Part of this is also because I want to distance myself from Twitter (no, I will not refer to it as “X”) as I do not support what it has become.

+At the same time, I want to keep the ability to share small life and project updates publicly somewhere, something I now use Twitter for.
+Maybe I can add an update feed to this website instead?

+## Swift.org redesign

+The Swift Website Workgroup that I’m a member of have started reworking the Swift.org website, and I spend a few hours a week on this.
+It’s a big project that will take a while, but I’m very excited about it!

+## Composer iOS

+After a successful launch of [Composer for iOS](https://www.composer.trade/ios), we’re hard at work improving the app and adding more features.

 ## Increasing indie MRR